 Pasta Primavera or "Spring Pasta" highlights tender spring vegetables-asparagus, peas, leeks and pea shoots, tossed with pappardelle, lemon zest, olive oil and spring herbs.

 In the 80s, if you were a vegetarian and went out to eat, there was a good chance that Pasta Primavera was the only option on the menu.
 Back then, it often came out heavy and stoggy with only a few random veggies.
-I truly felt bad for my vegetarian friends.
+I truly felt bad for my vegetarian friends!
+Perhaps it’s one of the reasons we started a vegetarian restaurant, now that I think about it!

 What is Pasta Primavera?